LiShuTJ/NDNet/README.md

 # NDNet
 > This is the  official implementation of "NDNet: Space-wise Multiscale Representation Learning via Neighbor Decoupling for Real-time Driving Scene Parsing" (PyTorch)
+> IEEE Transactions on Neural Networks and Learning Systems

 ## NOTICE: This repo is still under construction
 - [x] Implementation of paper models